ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 spect(file_name, \**optional), return(sample_rate, samples, t, total_time, steps, microsteps)

 Reads a file and returns the necessary information to make a spectrogram.
-For time dilation spectrograms an optinional argument 'channel' needs to be given which needs to be 'r' or 'l' (right or left channel).
+For time dilation spectrograms an optional argument 'exp_factor' needs to be given with the expansion factor.
 Steps and microsteps give information about the number of spectrograms that will be created.
+The optional argument 'channel' ('l' or 'r') can be given if only one channel is used. 'sr' is the sampling rate.
+This needs to be given if certain metadata is present that can't be parsed.
+In this case, librosa is used instead of scipy.

 ---